Skip to main content

 Analyst Summary

-Both Mihup and Rasa compete directly in the NLP space, making this a head-to-head matchup within the same market segment.
+Mihup and Rasa both operate in NLP, though their strategies diverge significantly.
 Mihup is a conversation intelligence platform specializing in speech recognition and NLP for Indian languages, offering real-time call analytics, voice search, and speech-to-text capabilities tuned for Indic accents and multilingual code-switching common in Indian call centers.
 Rasa builds an open-source conversational AI framework and an enterprise-grade dialogue management platform used by developers and large organizations to deploy contextual AI assistants.

 Metrics Comparison